rixiobarrios/react-hooks/README.md

 The callback function triggers the axios HTTP request which is mostly the same except we don't need to use `this` anymore since we are no longer in a class component.
-We can simply access the `props` themselves.
+We can simply access the `props` directly.

 The callback for our `.then` has changed a bit too.
 Now we are using a `setMovie` function instead of `setState`.
 Since `setMovie` is linked to a